 Use: Peanut oil, canola oil, sunflower oil, safflower oil, corn oil or vegetable oil.

 Don’t use: Butter and shortening have a low smoking point, so avoid them.
-Same goes for olive oil.
+The same goes for olive oil.

 #5: Use Enough Oil to Submerge Food